kjoewill/kjoewill.github.io/_posts/2018-10-09-tapping_ruby_objects.markdown

 Lately I have been spending quite a bit of time with Ruby and I am seriously enjoying working with this pure OO language and its elegant support for blocks.
 I was first exposed to blocks and iterators over twenty years ago when I started working with Smalltalk.
 Coming from more procedural languages, I was blown away by this new paradigm and went absolutely crazy for blocks and iterators.
 Since that time, when I thought of OO and code blocks I also, of course, thought of iterators.
 I probably overdid it.

 Recently I have come across the Ruby #tap method and a completely different use for code blocks.
 The first few times I saw this method in use I just glossed over it without giving it much thought.
-It was not conforming to my mental model of block usage and seemed very odd and maybe a bit pretentious.
+It was not conforming to my mental model of block usage and seemed odd and maybe a bit pretentious.
 Then I ran into it several more times and saw it employed and by developers I admired and this got my attention.
 After a little exploration I was completely won over and now I find myself looking for opportunities to employ #tap ...
 I am probably overdoing it again!

 Here's the use-case that sold me:  ... suppose you need to: